How to Follow Living Sensical Content

 Meanwhile, you have to spend hours “interacting” with people to “maintain your presence”.
 You have to ask yourself, “How many words could I have written?
 Or could a get some revising done, or proofing, or publish to some additional sales outlets?”

-So we don’t “interact” on Twitter, or Instagram, or Pinterest.
+So I don’t “interact” any social media.
+Not Twitter, or Instagram, or Pinterest or anywhere except Gab.
 Facebook and Google only want your private information to sell their ads.
-LinkedIn is for business people who can do that at work (instead of…) We do have a “presence” on most of these.
-It’s all syndicated content.
+LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on any of these.
+It’s all auto-syndicated content.
+Like the local TV stations do.
+Some of my articles show up on Medium, if you want to search for them.
+Again, syndicated only after I publish them here first.

-(If you want real human interaction, leave a comment or email.)
+(If you want real human interaction, leave a comment below or email me.)

-If you’ve found the information here valuable, then the above links are where you can get this information funneled to you.
+If you’ve found the information here valuable, then use the links above and elsewhere on this site.
+These are where you can get this information funneled to you.

 Just don’t expect any cute cat pictures or trollish comments about politicians (as much as I’m tempted.)